clauderic/dnd-kit/packages/modifiers/README.md

 const snapToGridModifier = createSnapModifier(gridSize);
 ```

+### Snap to cursor

+#### `snapCenterToCursor`

+Snaps the center of the draggable item to the cursor when it is picked up.
+Has no effect when using the Keyboard sensor.

 ## Building custom modifiers

 To build your own custom modifiers, refer to the implementation of the built-in modifiers of this package.